dsbowen/Hemlock/docs_md/setup/wsl.md

 $ which chromedriver
 /mnt/c/users/<my-windows-username>/webdrivers/chromedriver
 ```

 If you came here from the Debug section of the tutorial, you're now ready to return to it and run the debugger.
 [Click here to go back to the Debug section of the tutorial](../tutorial/debug.md).

+## Google chrome and chromedriver for WSL 2

+Follow <a href="https://www.gregbrisebois.com/posts/chromedriver-in-wsl2/" target="_blank">these instructions</a> if using WSL 2.
+Make sure you allow X server to access public networks.
+If you don't, <a href="https://skeptric.com/wsl2-xserver/" target="_blank">here</a> and <a href="https://github.com/cascadium/wsl-windows-toolbar-launcher#firewall-rules" target="_blank">here</a> for troubleshooting.

+If you came here from the Debug section of the tutorial, you're now ready to return to it and run the debugger.
+[Click here to go back to the Debug section of the tutorial](../tutorial/debug.md).